microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/beta/docs/Update-MgBetaDeviceManagementVirtualEndpointOnPremiseConnection.md

 ### -InUse
 When true, the Azure network connection is in use.
-When false, the connection is not in use.
+When false, the connection isn't in use.
-You cannot delete a connection that’s in use.
+You can't delete a connection that’s in use.
 Returned only on $select.
 For an example that shows how to get the inUse property, see Example 2: Get the selected properties of an Azure network connection, including healthCheckStatusDetails.
 Read-only.